-- (iii) In accordance with Articles 22A.04 or 22B.04, whichever is applicable, when the appropriate Vice-President or designate does not accept the recommendations of the Assessment Committee(s) concerning appointments, the Vice-President shall so inform the Chair(s) of the Committee(s) in writing together with reasons and any information which the Vice-President believes relevant, and request reconsideration of the recommendations by the Committee(s). - 25B.06 (i) Any Assessment Committee, Committee Chair, Dean or the Vice- Presidents requiring clarification of any documentation shall invite the Employee in writing to provide such clarification in writing within ten (10)

-Employee in writing to provide such clarification in writing within ten (10) days.
-Where the Vice-Presidents require clarification of any documentation by an Assessment Committee, Committee Chair, or Dean, such clarification shall be provided in writing with a copy to the Employee.
+- In accordance with Articles 22A.04 or 22B.04, whichever is applicable, (c) when the appropriate Vice-President or designate does not accept the recommendations of the Assessment Committee(s) concerning appointments, the Vice-President shall so inform the Chair(s) of the Committee(s) in writing together with reasons and any information which the Vice-President believes relevant, and request reconsideration of the recommendations by the Committee(s). - Any Assessment Committee, Committee Chair, Dean or the Vice-(a) Presidents requiring clarification of any documentation shall invite the Employee in writing to provide such clarification in writing within ten (10) days.
+Where the Vice-Presidents require clarification of any documentation by an Assessment Committee, Committee Chair, or Dean, such clarification shall be provided in writing with a copy to the Employee. - When an Assessment Committee and/or Committee Chair, Dean or the (b) Vice-Presidents have arrived at a tentative recommendation respecting promotion, probation, tenure, which is unfavourable to the Employee concerned, the Chair, Dean or Convener of the Committee or Vice-